deckerego/docmag/README.md

 ## Installing

-You can install docmag and its dependencies (including Elasticsearch) using just the docker-compose.yml file by cloning this repository and executing:
+You can install docmag and its dependencies (including Elasticsearch) using just the docker-compose.yml file by downloading the file from this repository and executing:

     export DOCUMENT_HOST_DIR=/mnt/documents && docker-compose up -d